Call 315-859-4340 and press option 2 to speak with a counselor 24/7/365

 Who can participate?

 Anyone.
 Seriously!
 No skill is needed, and in fact not initially feeling comfortable with climbing has been a common experience for people who have enjoyed Therapy on the Rocks.
 Instruction is provided and you will be completely safe throughout the experience.
 Therapy on the Rocks is NOT about making it to the top; it’s about improving how you live your life.

 We are so lucky to have a world-class rock wall right here on campus.
 Mostly, sessions take place at the wall.
 On rare occasions, we may be able to schedule individual or group sessions at an outdoor site.

 What’s a typical session “look like”?

 Our first meeting will be at the counseling center, where we will discuss your goals and how we can use climbing to benefit you.
 Subsequent sessions will be spent climbing.
-We’ll start with talking about your goals for the session, climb, and then process a bit more after.
+We’ll start with talking about your goals for the session, climb and then process a bit more after.
 Sessions may involve climbing, working on specific techniques, or safely practicing falling.

 How can I schedule a session?